monikase/AI_Ethics/Fairness_Audit_Playbook/Historical_Context_Assessment_Tool.md

 ## 2. Assignment Context

-I work as a staff engineer at a technology company deploying AI systems across multiple products.
 An engineering team is scoping an AI-powered internal loan application system that enables users to purchase products and pay in installments.

 The team recognizes that lending-related systems are historically sensitive and has requested support in identifying fairness risks early in development.
 Initial discussions reveal that a purely technical audit would be insufficient without understanding the historical context of financial discrimination.